-\ Technological Excellence measured on HBP Managed and HBP Coordinated infrastructure only
+Technological Excellence measured on HBP Managed and HBP Coordinated infrastructure only

-2.3.2.12.7 Risk analysis and management
+2.3.2.15.7 Risk analysis and management

 Research projects, especially large-scale ones like the HBP Flagship, face a number of scientific, technological, financial, managerial, political and societal risks.
 A well-planned monitoring and management process is key to analysing and mitigating these risks.
 An overview of identified risks and contingency plans is provided in the figures below, where the estimated probabilities are given as High, Medium or Low.
-The impact is also measured as High, Medium or Low.